tashmeetsk/SOL-Coups-100xdevs-/README.md

 </dd></dl></dd></dl></dd></dl>
 <br>

-Once a correct sender's wallet address is provided, user is taken to the payment gateway where awindow of 5 min opens for user to make payment using your **Solana devnet account**.
+Once a valid sender's wallet address is provided, you will be directed to the payment gateway.
+A 5-minute window will open for you to complete the payment using your **Solana devnet account.**

 <dl><dd><dl><dd><dl><dd>
   <div>